-Tricksters, Liars, and Sophists: The History of Rhetoric 5.0 units of university study, including WRIT 1120 A survey of the history of rhetoric in the western tradition through a study of theories and practices of rhetoric from ancient Greece to contemporary scholarship.
-The course will focus on changing conceptions of what rhetoric is and its value.
+Tricksters, Liars, and Sophists:

+The History of Rhetoric Prerequisite: 5.0 units of university study, including WRIT focus on changing conceptions of what rhetoric is and its value.

+A survey of the history of rhetoric in the western tradition through a study of theories and practices of rhetoric from ancient Greece to contemporary scholarship.
+The course will